 Adequate provisions, to ensure that areas of high stress or fatigue risk are surveyed with adequate detail and extent during construction, are not included in the documents listed in the RLS Table for EC 12.3.2 (IACS UR Z23).

 1. Revise IACS UR Z23 to include adequate survey requirements for areas of high stress or fatigue risk.

-1) Revision of UR Z23.
-UR Z23 (Rev.6) has been adopted and published at IACS Website.
+Revision of UR Z23.
+UR Z23 (Rev.6) was published at IACS Website.